Mayor's charity rugby day

 Updated

-Aylesford Bulls Ladies and Maidstone Rugby Club Women’s have joined forces to take on Swale Ladies - a combination of Sittingbourne Women RUFC, Sheppey RFC women and Faversham Ladies RUFC.
+Aylesford Bulls Ladies and Maidstone Rugby Club Women’s joined forces to take on Swale Ladies - a combination of Sittingbourne Women RUFC, Sheppey RFC women and Faversham Ladies RUFC.

 SATEDA is a local domestic abuse charity that helps women and children escape and heal from the violence and trauma they experience from the people closest to them.